c0de-fox/SmartPGP/README.md

 ## Building the CAP file

-- Set path to the JavaCard Development Kit:
-  `export JC_HOME="your/path/to/javacardkit"`

-- (Optional) Edit the `build.xml` file and replace the `0xAF:0xAF` bytes in the `APPLET_AID` with your own manufacturer identifier (see section 4.2.1 of OpenPGP card specification).
+- (Optional) Edit the `build.xml` file and replace the `APPLET_AID` with your a unique value.
 Alternatively, set the right AID instance bytes during applet installation.
+  Generate the AID using [this tool](https://c0de.dev/c0de/SmartPGP-AID-Generator)

-- Execute `ant` with no parameter will produce the CAP file in `SmartPGPApplet.cap`.
+- Execute `ant` with no parameter to build `SmartPGPApplet.cap`

 ## Installing the CAP file